 After the CPE non-AP MLD has transmitted the AID Assignment Response Action frame, the non-AP MLD shall set at least one STA to active mode and stay awake until it receives the AID list.

-The CPE AP MLD shall assign new AIDs for the coming EPP epochs and respond transmitting them in an AID Assignment frame.
-The CPE AP MLD shall not send any data frames to the CPE non-AP MLD not having a valid AID.
+The CPE AP MLD shall assign new AIDs for the coming EPP epochs by (#2269) transmitting them in an AID Assignment frame.
+The CPE AP MLD shall not send any data frames to the CPE non-AP MLD not having any assigned(#2270) AID in the current EPP Epoch(#2270).

 The CPE non-AP MLD not having any AID assigned for the current EPP epoch shall not transmit to the current CPE AP MLD frames other than: